Uniswap/v2-subgraph/README.md

 #### Transaction

 Every transaction on Uniswap is stored.
-Each transaction contains an array of mints, burns, and swaps that occured within it.
+Each transaction contains an array of mints, burns, and swaps that occurred within it.

 #### Mint, Burn, Swap